wzx140/welding_prediction/README.md

 Morever we also use F1 score to evaluation model.

 For more information, you can read my blog about [ADASYN](https://masterwangzx.com/2019/04/08/SMOTE/#adasyn)

-#### VISUALIZATION
-The log is in `log/log.txt` when program execution completed.
-You can visualize the data in `log/log.txt` with a nice table.
-You should install prettytable with pip

-Before you run `visualization.py`, you should have more than one complete operational process with `main.py`

 ### TENSORBOARD
 After run `main.py`, the data for tensorboard will store in `log/tsb`.
 Just run `tensorboard --logdir=log/tsb`
-> You should clean the data in log/tsb/test and log/tsb/train

 ### RUN
 - `git clone git@github.com:wzx140/welding_prediction.git`.
 This process may be very slow for we also downloading the data for train by `git LFS`